detecttechnologies/Gitlab-CI-CD-Templates/automation/docs/Usage.md

 - Apart from the default 3 configs, you can also add `n` no. of client configs.
 Keep the name of the variable in format: `<client_name>_DEPLOYMENT_CONFIG`.

-- Finally, since we are also using `all` keyword for simultaneous clients deployment, we have to add `ALL_CLIENTS` variable which would be comma separated client names.
+- Since we are also using `all` keyword for simultaneous clients deployment, we have to add `ALL_CLIENTS` variable which would be comma separated client names.
+- FInally add `PREFIX_PATH` which contains the common prefix path for all repos.